jamesspyker/JobRunRetentionSamples/README.md

 # Working with projects

 There is also a set of scripts (ending in InProjects) that can be used in the same way to manage job runs in Projects

+# Projects,spaces and jobs that have spaces in their names

+In all of these commands if the project, space or job name includes a space then you need to use double quotes around that name when entering it.
+For example:

+removeJobRetentionAllJobsInSpace.sh "space_name that_has_a_space_in_it"